 I’ll walk you through the major differences between the different types of recreational vehicles, and later we’ll talk about how to choose the best option for you.
 If you’re not sure how to tell campervans and motorhomes apart, the next section should help you figure out all the major differences.
 But if you already know which is which, you can just skip to the part about choosing the best temporary home for you!

-Motorhomes are perhaps the most popular kind of temporary homes.
+Motorhomes and RVs are perhaps the most popular kind of temporary homes.
 They’re usually what comes to mind first when someone mentions an RV and they’re the most popular option for families.
 Motorhomes give you the space and luxurious you’ll rarely get from a campervan or a caravan, like a bathroom with a proper shower and more than one bedroom.
+You just have to be aware of the cost.

 Additionally, you should know that motorhomes are categorized into different classes, depending on their size and weight.
 Class A vehicles are top of the line motorhomes that closely resemble buses, with a flat vertical front and very large windows.
 They usually measure around 30-40 feet and they’re pretty much luxury on wheels.
 Class A motorhomes will have full kitchens, bathrooms, TVs, several bedroom and some really hefty price tags.